XPRIZE/GLEXP-Team-CCI/pubbly_schoolhouse/README.md

 ### Building: Large APK

 Cordova was not designed with larger APKs in mind.
 Our original Xprize submission was under 1GB, but it quickly grew enormous.
-While it is possible to build APKs of +4GB size with cordova, it does take patience, luck, a computer with at least 8GB of ram, and a lot of time.
+While it is possible to build APKs of +4GB size with cordova, it does take patience, luck, a computer with at least 8GB of RAM and a lot of time.

-You can make small APKs with the pubbly released tools.
+You can make small APKs with the Pubbly released tools.
 For instructions, see [Pubbly Console](https://github.com/PubblyDevelopment/pubbly_console) section "Creating packets: Mapped Exports".

-> clean the project
+> Clean the project
 * cordova clean android
-> Build from powershell
+> Build from Powershell
 * cordova build android --verbose
-> It WILL fail, after about 30 minutes per gb.
+> It will fail, after about 30 minutes per GB.
 Build again
 * cordova build android --verbose
-> Keep building from powershell until the failure takes less than 5 minutes.
+> Keep building from Powershell until the failure takes less than 5 minutes.
 > Run cmd.exe as admin, cd to the project, increase java heap size (to at least twice the size of the schoolHouse/www folder)
 * SET _JAVA_OPTIONS="-Xmx4000m"
 > Build again.